icantevxn/icantevxn.github.io/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To ensure your app works as it should, please make sure you have all prerequisites with the right versions.
-Version differences may cause issues with styling.
+Version differences may cause issues with styling and compiling.

-For running `-g` global installs, you may need to use the <b>`sudo` command for Mac and Linux</b> or <b>run Powershell as administrator on Windows</b> to install these packages depending on your computer permissions.
+For running `-g` global installs, you may need to use the <b>`sudo` command for Mac and Linux</b> or <b>Run Powershell as Administrator on Windows</b> to install these packages depending on your device permissions.

 ### Prerequisites

 * [node.js](https://nodejs.dev/learn/how-to-install-nodejs)
   If you are using a package manager, you may run
   ```sh
   nvm install lts